-In his home, Deymar helps by cleaning.
-He lives with his father and his mother.
+Deymar lives with his father and his mother.
+He is responsible for running errands and cleaning.
 His father is sometimes employed and his mother maintains the home.
 There are 4 children in the family.

 Deymar lives on the plains of Franz Tamayo"A" Neighborhood, home to approximately 4,500 residents.
 Typical houses are constructed of dirt floors, adobe walls and corrugated iron roofs.
 The primary ethnic group and most commonly spoken language is Aymara.

 The regional diet consists of chicken, fish, bread, rice and potatoes.
 Common health problems in this area include diarrhea, skin diseases, respiratory illnesses, intestinal infections, anemia and vitamin A deficiency.
 Most adults are unemployed but some work as street vendors and earn the equivalent of $65 per month.
 This community needs vocational training, libraries, teachers, employment opportunities and improved housing.